allenai/allenact/docs/overview/abstractions.md

 Tasks define the scope of the interaction between agents and an environment (including the action types agents are allowed to execute), as well as metrics to evaluate the agents' performance.
-For example, we might define a task `ObjectNavTask` in which agents receive observations obtained from the environment (e.g. RGB images) or directly from the task (e.g. a target object class) and are allowed to execute actions such as `move forward`, `turn right`, `turn_left`, and `done` whenever agents determine they have reached their target.
+For example, we might define a task `ObjectNavTask` in which agents receive observations obtained from the environment (e.g. RGB images) or directly from the task (e.g. a target object class) and are allowed to execute actions such as `MoveAhead`, `RotateRight`, `RotateLeft`, and `End` whenever agents determine they have reached their target.
 The metrics might include a success indicator or some quantitative metric on the optimality of the followed path.

 See the [abstract `Task` class](/api/rl_base/task/#task)